Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 Originality & Plagiarism

-All submitted manuscripts must be original and properly referenced.
-MJOCS employs plagiarism detection tools to verify the authenticity of content.
-Plagiarism, data fabrication, or duplicate publication is strictly prohibited and will result in immediate action.
+All manuscripts must be original and properly cited.
+MJOCS uses plagiarism detection tools to verify authenticity.
+Plagiarism, data fabrication, or duplicate publication is strictly prohibited and may result in rejection, retraction, or further investigation.

 Authorship Criteria

-Authorship is limited to individuals who have made substantial intellectual or practical contributions to the research—such as study design, clinical investigation, data interpretation, or manuscript drafting.
-All authors must approve the final version of the manuscript.
+Only individuals who have made substantial intellectual or practical contributions—including study design, clinical investigation, data analysis, or manuscript preparation—may be listed as authors.
+All authors must approve the final manuscript.

 Data Accuracy & Transparency

-Authors are responsible for presenting accurate, complete, and reproducible data.
-Falsification or fabrication of results will lead to immediate rejection, potential retraction, and further investigation.
-Authors may be asked to submit original datasets during peer review.
+Authors must present accurate, complete, and reproducible data.
+Falsified or fabricated results will lead to rejection, potential retraction, and investigation.
+Original datasets may be requested during peer review.

 Conflict of Interest Disclosure

-All authors must disclose any financial, institutional, or personal conflicts of interest that may influence the submitted work.
-Full transparency is expected upon submission.
+All authors must disclose financial, institutional, or personal conflicts of interest that could influence the research.
+Full transparency is mandatory.

 Ethical Approval & Consent

-All studies involving human subjects, clinical data, or biological specimens must include documentation of ethical approval from a recognized ethics committee or institutional review board.
-Informed consent must be obtained and clearly stated for all participants.
+Research involving humans, clinical data, or biological specimens must have ethical approval from a recognized board.
+Informed consent must be obtained and documented for all participants.

 2. Responsibilities of Editors